hopbit/live-odds-services/README.md

 Live Odds Services is a simple library providing Live Football World Cup Score Board functionality.

+Project as for now is providing a basic functionality and is under active development.
+More changes are planned to come.

 It was created as a coding exercise for a Sportradar company recruitment process.

 The Project is heavily inspired by [Apache Commons Lang](https://github.com/apache/commons-lang) project and solution